lucas42/lucos_media_manager/README.md

 `nice -19 docker-compose up -d --no-build`

 ## Building
-The build is configured to run in Dockerhub when a commit is pushed to the master branch in github.
+The build is configured to run in Dockerhub when a commit is pushed to the main branch in github.